Wedding dress of Lady Diana Spencer: Reception and influence

 The dress set wedding fashion trends after the wedding.
 Large puffed sleeves, a full skirt and "soft touch fabrics" became popular requests.
 Copies by other dressmakers were available "within hours" of the 1981 wedding.

 Many bridal experts considered the dress a "gold standard" in wedding fashion in the years after the wedding.
 Continued appreciation for the dress was not universal.
 One 2004 bridal magazine listed it as "too much dress, too little princess."
 Nevertheless, Elizabeth Emanuel noted in 2011 that she still received requests for replicas of Diana's dress.

 In his 2003 memoir, A Royal Duty, Paul Burrell wrote that Diana had wanted the dress to be part of the fashion collection of the Victoria and Albert Museum.

 The dress toured for many years with the exhibition "Diana: A Celebration", though generally it stayed for only part of the exhibit.
 Althorp House, Northampton was the prime display location for the dress.
-Diana's dress transferred ownership from her brother to her sons in 2014 because she had requested that her belongings be handed back to them when they both turned 30.
+Ownership of Diana's dress transferred from her brother to her sons in 2014 because she had requested that her belongings be handed back to them when they both turned 30.
 Her engagement ring was given to Prince William, while the wedding dress' ownership was given to both Prince William and Prince Harry.

 In 2018, the dress was chosen as one of the "Most Influential British Royal Wedding Dresses of All Time" by Time magazine.
 In 2021, it went on display at Kensington Palace as a part of the "Royal Style in the Making" exhibition.